xieyuheng/inner/now/lambda-machine.md

 ```

 Maybe we should just go back to sexp,
-so that everything is symple and clear.
+so that everything is simple and clear.

 ```
 ((lambda (x) (add 1 x)) 2)